puppeteer/puppeteer/utils/testrunner/README.md

 const {beforeAll, beforeEach, afterAll, afterEach} = runner;

 beforeAll(state => {
-  state.parallel; // this will be set with the execution thread id, either 0 or 1 in this example state.foo = 'bar'; // set state for every test
+  state.parallelIndex; // either 0 or 1 in this example, depending on the executing thread state.foo = 'bar'; // set state for every test
 });